Polkadot-Blockchain-Academy/pba-content/syllabus/6-FRAME/6.2-Dispatchables/Dispatchables_slides.md

 ### Dispatchables: Recap on Taxonomy

-- You might know them as transactions, but there is a difference..

-1. Extrinsic: Transaction / Inherent
+> Extrinsic: Signed / Unsigned / Inherent
-2. Transaction: Signed or Unsigned.

 In this lecture, we care more about the concept of `Call`.